-Offsetting your employees' fuel costs can be a big mistake because you lose the ability to control costs.
+Many organizations that pay a car allowance also provide employees with a gas card or fuel reimbursement.
+Offsetting your employees' fuel costs can be a big mistake, however, because you lose the ability to control costs.

 America’s workforce is increasingly mobile, and traditional car allowances aren’t getting the job done.
 Fluctuations in gas prices and variations in territory sizes mean that one-size-fits-all allowances under compensate some employees, leading to complaints.
 These concerns often lead organizations to equip employees with a gas card to make up the difference in an attempt to create a corporate vehicle reimbursement program.

 Giving employees a gas card is generous and convenient.
 It’s also foolish.
 Sure, it quiets complaints and demonstrates a desire to treat employees equitably.
-But in solving one problem, you create a new set of problems—costly ones.
+But rather than solving the true problem – an insufficient car allowance – you create a new set of bigger problems.

 Fundamentally, a gas card limits your ability to control costs.
-Here are three contributing factors that illustrate the problem:
+Let's look at three contributing factors that illustrate this problem.

 An employee’s choice in personal vehicle lies outside your control.
 If an employee chooses to drive a Hummer, you will be subsidizing their fuel costs.
 A gas card removes any incentive for the employee to use a fuel-efficient vehicle for work purposes.
 This exposes your bottom line to expenses that contribute nothing to your organization’s mission.

-- Business use vs. personal use can be difficult to measure.
+Business use vs. personal use of fuel is difficult to measure.

 When an employee drives a personal vehicle for company purposes, it becomes difficult to separate business use from personal use.
 Say an employee runs a quick errand between stops, or picks up the kids from school after work, or takes a weekend trip using the remnants of gas purchased with the fuel card.
 Instituting a mileage log does not fix the problem, because unreported personal use here and there adds up over time